mrsprogrammer/recipe-frontend/README.md

-# Przepisy kulinarne
+# Recipes
-## Aplikacja SPA z użyciem frameworka Angular 11
+## SPA Application using Angular 11 Framework
-(backend aplikacji w projekcie recipe-backend)
+(backend of the application is in the recipe-backend project)

-### Założenia:
+### Assumptions:
-- możliwośc rejestracji użytkownika
+- User registration
-- logowanie
+- User login
-- możliwość przeglądania wylistowanych przepisów kulinarnych podzielonych na kategorie
+- Browsing listed recipes divided into categories
-- możliwość dodania komentarza do przepisu
+- Adding comments to recipes
-- responsywność
+- Responsiveness

-### Wymagania środowiskowe:
+### Environment Requirements:
-- instalacja środowiska Node.js w wersji >12
+- Installation of Node.js version >12
-- instalacja menadżera pakietów Yarn
+- Installation of Yarn package manager
-- instalacja Angular CLI: yarn add global @angular/cli
+- Installation of Angular CLI: yarn add global @angular/cli

-### Użyte technologie:
+### Technologies Used:
 • Node.js 12\
 • Yarn\
 • Angular 11\